 - When you install the new filter, make sure to insert the filter to match the arrows.
 The arrows indicate the air flow direction to ensure you’re putting the filter in the right direction.
 Typically, the arrow points towards the top of the furnace.

 In addition to changing your air filter as needed, it’s important to make it a habit to get a tune-up and regular maintenance.
-Anytime HVAC can help you with that!
+Anytime Heating, Cooling and Plumbing can help you with that!
 We offer 24-hour emergency service so you can rest assured that we will be there for you at any time of need, both day or night.
 Get this task marked off your to-do-list today by calling 770-504-5881!